AWeirdDev/aism/README.md

 instance.is_sensitive()
 ```

-Those are just basic ones.
+Those are just the basic ones.
 What's more, you can tell it to fill a dict!

 ```python
 instance.fill_dict({